Skip to content

 You control the client relationship

-We can extend the range of services you offer.
+We extend the range of services you offer.

 We’re flexible

-Your client can create a fund with a wide variety of assets on their own timeline and choose the investment vehicles that meet their charitable objectives.
+Your client can create a fund with a variety of assets and estate planning tools on their own timeline and choose investment vehicles that meet their charitable objectives.

 Your client's legacy